-Topics include accounting for and/or reporting of liabilities, contingent losses, bonds, equity transactions, earnings per share, future income taxes, pensions, leases, changes in accounting methods, errors and the cash flow statement in accordance with CICA requirements.
+An examination of accounting/ reporting of liabilities, contingent losses, bonds, equity transactions, earnings per share, future income taxes, pensions, leases, changes in accounting methods, errors and the cash flow statement in accordance with IFRS and ASPE requirements.

 Consumer Behaviour

 Consumer decision models will be used to explain the processes involved in consumer behaviour.
 The consumer will be studied from the perspectives of sociology, psychology and economics.
 Case studies and/or projects will be used to analyse practical implications of consumer behaviour.